AntaresSimulatorTeam/antares-launcher/doc/source/developper_documentation.rst

 Dev documentation
 *****************

-This part of the documentation is for developpers.
+This part of the documentation is for developers.

 The aim is to have a design doc ready to be shared with any other dev.
 It should greatly help people getting in the project.